purescript-polyform/polyform/README.md

     (Http.textInputValidation passwordField')
 ```

-This particular helper produces a validation function from `Polyform.Input.Http.Query` to `String` (our password) and accompanying `Form`.
+This particular helper produces a validation function from `Polyform.Input.Http.Query` to `String` (which is our `password` value) and accompanying `Form`.
 In case of validation failure we are going to get just a `Form` with field filled with errors.
 Representation chosen for this type of fields (from `Field.Html5`) is a list of `Variant` values so you can always extend predefined validations and add your own errors values.

 Strategy used by validators in case of plain input fields is simple.
 They only update `value` attribute from your default record according to the validation result.
 Of course your etire form also gives you ways to access (through `Functor`, `Applicative`, `Category`) potential results of validation so here we are using `Applicative` to collect values from two fields: